Biligiriranga Hills, commonly known as BR Hills, is a hill range in Karnataka state, on the Karnataka-Tamil Nadu border area near Chamarajanagar city.

-BRT Wildlife Sanctuary or Biligiriranganatha Swamy Temple Wildlife Sanctuary as it is called officially, is situated in BR Hills.
-BRT Wildlife Sanctuary is a “project Tiger” reserve from 2011.
+BRT Wildlife Sanctuary or Biligiriranganatha Swamy Temple Wildlife Sanctuary as it is called officially is situated in BR Hills.
+BRT Wildlife Sanctuary is a “Project Tiger” reserve since 2011.
 The park is named after Biligiri Rangaswamy temple, which is a famous temple on a bare cliff, overlooking the northern parts of the Wildlife Sanctuary.

-On the banks of River Bhargavi in the BR Hills, there is a centuries old very large Champak tree or Magnolia Champaca, well known for its fragrant flowers.
-B.R. hills is the link between the Western Ghats and the Eastern Ghats, allowing gene flow between the two.
+On the banks of River Bhargavi in the BR Hills, there is a centuries-old huge Champak tree or Magnolia Champaca, well known for its fragrant flowers.
+B.R. hills are the link between the Western Ghats and the Eastern Ghats, allowing gene flow between the two.

-Those who are traveling from Bangalore can travel by the Bangalore – Mysore road.
+Those traveling from Bangalore can travel by the Bangalore – Mysore road.
 Maddur is the town on this main road, from where you have to go to Kollegala town.
-From Kollegala town, it takes around 30 minutes drive to reach BR Hills.
+From Kollegala town, it takes around 30 minutes to drive to reach BR Hills.

-For those coming by train or by bus from Coimbatore side, Chamarajanagar is the city from where you get buses to the BR Hills.
-Chamarajanagar is at around 40 kilometers distance form BR Hills alias Biligiriranga Hills or B.R.
-Hiils.
+For those coming by train or by bus from the Coimbatore side, Chamarajanagar is the city from where you get buses to the BiligiriRanga Hills.
+Chamarajanagar is around 40 kilometers distance from BiligiriRanga Hills or B.R.
+Hills.

-Mysore Airport is the nearest airport to Biligiriranganatha Swamy Temple Wildlife Sanctuary and BR Hills.
-Coimbatore International airport is at around 185 kilometers from the B. R. Hills.
-Bangalore International Airport is around 220 kilometers distance from B.R.
+Mysore Airport is the nearest airport to Biligiriranganatha Swamy Temple Wildlife Sanctuary and the hills.
+Coimbatore International Airport is around 185 kilometers from the B. R. Hills.
+Bangalore International Airport is about 220 kilometers distance from B.R.
 Hills.

 Note: It is advisable to carry food, snacks, and water to the area, as it is challenging to find a good restaurant or shop in these forest areas.